Sepehr1372/stuff_i_learn/README.md

 # selecting rows with a specific year (the year format is like this 2019-04-04)
 SELECT * FROM some_table WHERE YEAR(date_column)='2019'

+# using AND and OR in filtering
+SELECT * FROM customers WHERE first_name='Babara' OR last_name='Betchley'